cj-mills/christianjmills/_posts/2021-2-17-In-Game-Style-Transfer-Experiments-6.md

 ## Introduction

 Every time I think I'm ready to wrap up my style transfer project, I come across something that causes me to spend another week experimenting and troubleshooting.
-That's poor project management on my part and I've already spent more time on this topic than I intended.
-Therefore, I'm cutting myself off here and moving on to other topics.
+I've spent way more time on this topic than I intended and the the list future projects keeps growing.
+Therefore, I've made the decision to stop here and move on.
 Unfortunately, that does mean making some changes to the end-to-end style transfer tutorial.

 ## Arbitrary Style Transfer

-As mentioned in the [weekly recap](https://christianjmills.com/Weekly-Recap-3/), I came across an [implementation](https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/tf2_arbitrary_image_stylization.ipynb) of the same style transfer model that Unity used for its style transfer project.
+As I mentioned in the [weekly recap](https://christianjmills.com/Weekly-Recap-3/), I came across an [implementation](https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/tf2_arbitrary_image_stylization.ipynb) of the same style transfer model that Unity used for its style transfer project.
 However, this one hadn't been watered down to run on a PS4 Pro.
-The results were impressive enough that I was tempted to use it for the end-to-end tutorial.
-Unfortunately, the training process is too long to use in the tutorial.
+I was impressed by the results, but it takes days instead of hours to train.
 Here are a couple examples using style images from Unity's sample project.

 ![arbitrary-style-transfer-3](G:\Projects\GitHub\christianjmills\images\in-game-style-transfer-experiments\part-6\arbitrary-style-transfer-3.jpg)